OpenPhone: Mobile Agentic Foundation Models: Evaluation

 \subsection{Ablation Study}

 To validate \model’s introduced techniques, we perform comprehensive ablation studies.
 Experiments are split into two parts: ablations of on-device model training techniques and of reasoning methods in the overall architecture.
+The corresponding results are reported in Table~\ref{tab:ablation}, where \texttt{SN} denotes \texttt{Success Number}.